rballester/ttgames/README.md

 ## Contact

-For comments or questions, please open an [issue](https://github.com/rballester/ttgames/issues) write to rafael.ballester@ie.edu.
+For comments or questions, please open an [issue](https://github.com/rballester/ttgames/issues) or write to rafael.ballester@ie.edu.
+Pull requests are also welcome!